DylanJoo/OpenReview/readme.md

 # ML/DL Conference Submission & Reviews(ICLR)
 * Check some experiments on NLP area.
-* ALl the data collected from OpenReview API
+* All the data collected from OpenReview API

 ## Dataset
 * ICLR Submissions & Reviews (2017, 2018)